 If you have planted Elaichi seeds in a container, transfer it indoors if the temperature drops below 50 degrees Fahrenheit.
 Place it under a filtered bright light for about 7 – 8 hours.

 Sometimes, these container-grown plants may get root bound which prevents blooming.
-If you encounter this situation, divide your plants and grow them in your garden.
+If you encounter such situations, divide your plants and grow them in your garden.

 Indication of Problems in Elaichi Tree